ndu-bioinfo/about/pages/resume/resume.md

 ### Visiting Bioinformatics Scientist
 **J. Craig Venter Institute**
 May 2024 – Current
-- Researched and developed an optimized workflow for Bayesian inference to select the best model for fitting undersampled biological data, utilizing a coupled approach of simulated annealing and Markov Chain Monte Carlo (MCMC).
-- Built a tools package to implement this workflow, enabling efficient application of Bayesian inference, and tested its performance on real-world pharmacological and clinical datasets.
+- Designed and implemented a Bayesian inference workflow optimized for non-linear model optimization, significantly improving the detection of targets in dose-response data.
+This approach uncovered 976 (20.3%) additional targets in chemotherapy drug discovery (paper in preparation).
+- Developed a generalized tool package for the Bayesian workflow, extending its application across diverse biological datasets, including enzyme activity and tumor growth data.
+This toolkit has laid the groundwork for applying probabilistic modeling in other omics data types, facilitating broader adoption of Bayesian methods in biological research.

 ### Senior Bioinformatics Scientist
 **Creyon Bio**
 September 2022 – May 2024
-- Developed and implemented next-generation sequencing (NGS) pipelines for QuantSeq and allele-specific expression (ASE) analysis, enhancing the accuracy of gene expression studies.
+- Developed and implemented next-generation sequencing (NGS) pipelines for QuantSeq and allele-specific expression (ASE) assays, establishing production-stable pipelines from scratch.
+These pipelines formed the foundation for Creyon Bio’s successful efforts in TNPO2 drug discovery, contributing to the company’s advancements in rare disease therapy[https://globalgenes.org/raredaily/644745/].
-- Designed sparse grid Bayesian optimization for target detection in antisense oligonucleotide (ASO) drug development.
+- Designed a sparse grid Bayesian optimization algorithm for target detection in antisense oligonucleotide (ASO) drug development, improving the identification of therapeutic targets and optimizing experimental designs for efficient drug screening.
-- Led the streamlining of bioinformatics workflows, ensuring smooth integration of data from research teams across production and R&D for increased efficiency.
+- Applied machine learning models, including neural networks and XGBoost, to enhance toxicity prediction, integrating predictive analytics into the drug development process and improving the selection of viable drug candidates.
+- Led workflow streamlining efforts, improving cross-departmental data integration between production and R&D teams, thereby increasing the overall efficiency of the bioinformatics pipeline and reducing data processing times.
-- Integrated NGS pipelines with cloud platforms, developing APIs to ensure seamless data flow between storage systems, databases, and visualization dashboards, facilitating more effective data science workflows.
+- Integrated cloud-based solutions, creating APIs that facilitated seamless data flow between cloud storage systems, databases, and visualization platforms.
+This integration enabled real-time data analytics and fostered a more data-driven approach to drug discovery.
-- Performed extensive data analyses to optimize pipeline performance, refining quality control processes to enhance the accuracy and efficiency of target identification in drug discovery.
+- Performed in-depth data analyses to optimize pipeline performance, refining quality control processes to improve the reliability of NGS data and enhance the accuracy of target identification in drug discovery projects.
-- Established design and technical guidelines for pipeline frameworks, standardizing implementation and operational best practices in bioinformatics and drug discovery projects.
+- Established technical guidelines for pipeline frameworks, ensuring consistency in bioinformatics operations and providing a foundation for the scalable development of future bioinformatics workflows

 ### Bioinformatics Engineer, Algorithm
 **Invitae Corporation**
 June 2020 – September 2022
-- Led the development of in vitro diagnostic (IVD) targeted DNA diagnostic assays for clinical use, contributing to successful product launches.
+- Led the development of in vitro diagnostic (IVD) targeted DNA diagnostic assays for clinical use, directly contributing to the successful launch of multiple diagnostic products used in clinical settings, ensuring high sensitivity and specificity in detecting genetic variants.
-- Developed an automated oligo design workflow, reducing sequencing costs by 45% and increasing operational efficiency.
+- Developed an automated oligo design workflow that significantly reduced sequencing costs by 45%, optimizing reagent use and streamlining lab operations for greater operational efficiency across multiple diagnostic and carrier screening assay development projects.
-- Developed machine-learning-based target classification algorithms to improve assay specificity and sensitivity.
+- Implemented machine-learning-based target classification algorithms to streamline and systematically improve the efficiency of the QA process for called genetic variants.
+This innovation reduced the time required for assay quality assessment from two months to two weeks, accelerating the validation workflow and improving the overall throughput of genetic data analysis.
-- Directed the development of bioinformatics tools from concept to library integration, ensuring robustness and reliability through comprehensive testing.
+- Directed the end-to-end development of bioinformatics tools, from initial concept to full integration into production libraries, ensuring robustness and reliability through rigorous performance testing and validation processes.
-- Troubleshot pipeline operational issues and provided emergency response to address critical issues for customers, ensuring system stability and reliability.
+- Managed troubleshooting and provided emergency support to resolve critical pipeline issues, maintaining system uptime and stability for customers, and ensuring continuous diagnostic services in clinical workflows.
-- Actively participated in code reviews, planning sessions, and best practices discussions, fostering a collaborative and high-quality development environment.
+- Actively contributed to code reviews, planning sessions, and best practices discussions, fostering a collaborative development environment focused on quality and continuous improvement in bioinformatics tool development.

 ### Postdoctoral Fellow
 **La Jolla Institute for Immunology**